rdw100/StockApp/README.md

 ## 🧱 Architecture - Design Overview

 The architecture is designed to separate concerns across different layers, ensuring a clean and maintainable codebase.
-The Presentation Layer, built with Blazor WebAssembly, handles user interactions and UI rendering.
-The Application Layer, powered by Azure Functions, manages business logic and orchestrates use cases.
-The Domain Layer encapsulates core models and domain logic, while the Infrastructure Layer integrates external services such as third-party APIs and authentication mechanisms.

 | 🧩 Layer         | 📁 Project Folder(s)                                | 📌 Responsibilities                                      |
 |------------------|-----------------------------------------------------|----------------------------------------------------------|